 Christopher Krewson is a Ph.D.
 Candidate in the Department of Political Science at the University of Wisconsin-Madison.
+Starting in July of this year, he is thrilled to join Claremont Graduate University as an Assistant Professor in the Department of Politics and Government.
 Christopher’s research is based in American politics, with a focus on judicial politics, political institutions, and political behavior.
 His dissertation examines how Supreme Court justices impact public perceptions on and off the bench.

 Christopher’s research has appeared in Political Research Quarterly and as a book chapter (Routledge).
 He has an additional book chapter forthcoming and three manuscripts currently under review.
 Christopher’s teaching experience includes lecturing undergraduate courses and working as a teaching assistant for both undergraduate and graduate-level courses.
 He is currently the managing editor of Constitutional Studies.

 Christopher received his Master’s degree from the University of Wisconsin-Madison in Political Science and his Bachelor’s degree from Brigham Young University.
 Before coming to Madison, he worked as a research assistant in the Research Division of the Federal Judicial Center in Washington, D.C.

 Krewson, Christopher and Ryan J. Owens.
 2017.
 "Historical Development of Supreme Court Research."
 In Routledge Handbook of Judicial Behavior, eds.
 Robert Howard and Kirk Randazzo.
 Routledge.